gabrielodom/pathwayPCA/README.md

 ## Graphics:
 <span style="color:blue"> Consider a multiple-side-by-side plot: pathway size/core genes, pathway significance, up/down direction of association </span>

+Because we are testing attribution between response and extracted principal components intstead of the genes themselves, "upregulation" and "downregulation" do not make much sense to me.
+It's possible that the first PC may be positively or negatively associated with an outcome, but the second PC may have a significant relationship of the opposite sign (because PCs are orthogonal, I'd expect this relationship more often than not).
+I'd prefer to present our work as a way to explore which pathways have a relationship with the outcome, as well as present the contents of these pathways, than attempting to describe the *type* of the relationship.

 ## Computational and memory issue:
 <span style="color:blue"> Check memory used during the computation, but I think it should not be any issue. </span>

+I will test the memory used when I test James' test script / data.
+At the most memory-expensive part of the AES-PCA workflow (extracting pathway PCs), the software used 1.7 Gb of memory over the baseline.
+During pathway $p$-value calculation, 1.5 Gb of memory was used over baseline.

 ## Report of errors:
 ### Checking data validity
 <span style="color:blue"> we probably need more meaningful error messages </span>

+I agree on this.
+However, we will need to work together to anticipate common errors, and then write helpful messages when those errors trigger.
+I have added a few, but I don't even know how biologists think.
+I was hoping that the very detailed vignettes would help.

 ### `pathway_tScores()`
 <span style="color:blue"> how do we deal with NA values?
 Is it allowed?
 Can we ignore NA value?
 Or provide a meaningful error message </span>